|6||La Grange, Illinois|

 |Good|| 6 US AQI||PM2.5|

-PM2.5 concentration in Napa air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Napa air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|